 • Strong verbal and written communication skills

 • Strong quantitative skills

-• Experience with ArcGIS and MS Excel
+• Experience with GIS and MS Excel

 • Good working knowledge of environmental science and chemistry

 • Valid driver’s license and clean driving record.

 How to Apply